Drug-delivery microcapsules tagged with zirconium-89 can be tracked by PET imaging

-Category: Environment Hits: 0Polymer and radionuclide chemists report major advance in microcapsule drug delivery systems.
+Category: Environment Hits: 6Polymer and radionuclide chemists report major advance in microcapsule drug delivery systems.
 Their microcapsules -- labeled with radioactive zirconium-89 -- are the first example of hollow polymer capsules capable of long-term, multiday positron emission tomography imaging in vivo.
 In previous work, the researchers showed that the hollow capsules could be filled with a potent dose of the cancer drug doxorubicin, which could then be released by therapeutic ultrasound that ruptures the microcapsules.

 Read more https://www.sciencedaily.com/releases/2021/01/210121131916.htm